supervisely/developer-portal/app-development/advanced/mlops-workflow-integration.md

 You can view the history of data changes in various scopes, meaning you can limit the visible area.
 To see the broadest scope, you should view the workflow for the workspace, while the narrowest scope can be seen at the task level.
 The standard view is the project workflow, which will display only the connections for the selected project.
 However, regardless of the scope you choose, it will display the history of all connections between all nodes.
 Currently, scopes only filter out unrelated elements at their level.

 ## The key formula for successfully building a workflow

 Almost every process on the platform has input and output data, so the workflow is mostly built around tasks.

 <img src="../../.gitbook/assets/wf-simple-schema.png" alt="" style='width: 480px'>

-Therefore, when you develop an application, it's nice to to mark data import and export points for the workflow.
+Therefore, when you develop an application, it's nice to mark data import and export points for the workflow.

 So, here are the types of import and export data that we can display in the workflow.